 - Remove chocolate mixture from the heat and whisk in egg yolks.

 - In a stand mixer with a whisk attachment (you could use a hand-held mixer or just a whisk) beat egg whites and cream of tartar on medium speed until soft peaks form.
-Turn to high-speed, and gradually add the 1 Tbsp sugar.
+Turn to high-speed, and gradually add the 1 tablespoon sugar.

 - Beat on high-speed until stiff peaks form, but not dry.